 - Reward for standing!
 Once Jellybean puts all four of her paws on the floor, everyone can look at her, pet her, talk to her, praise her!
 If she jumps up again, return to being a boring tree until she’s four paws on the floor again.

 - No contact.
 Never use your knee, hands, feet or legs to push into a dog that is jumping up.
 That is physical attention – again, a reward, the opposite of what you want to do when Jellybean jumps up.
 Crossing your arms will help keep your hands out of the mix.

 - Ouch!
 Never step on their back toes or squeeze her front paws!!
 That painful punishment is just not necessary, and doesn’t make them understand what they should be doing instead of jumping up.
 (And sometimes dogs will then try to “squeeze” your front paws aka hands back – with their mouth!)

-- * Sit!
+- Sit!
 If she’s sitting, she’s not jumping up!
-Here’s a 50 second video how to train your dog to sit.
+Chewy has a great article on teaching sit.

 - Play & shake!
 Some super energetic dogs do better shaking a toy or catching a ball when greeting someone new, rather than sitting for petting.
 Keep a toy by the front door or with you out on walks when you might meet people, and use it as both a distraction and reward in addition to the praise when they meet someone and don’t jump up.

 - Take a training class.
 Learning basic commands will help Jellybean listen when you say “sit” and to improve her overall control of herself and ability to listen and take cues from you about what you like and don’t like.
 You’ll also then have the help of a professional trainer if you are facing a challenge with jumping Jellybean even after consistently following the tips above for a few weeks.